Kotlin/KEEP/proposals/collection-literals.md

 Besides, this proposal doesn't allow to eliminate `smthOf` pattern completely.
 `listOfNotNull` isn't going anywhere.

-Unfortunatelly, introduction of `List.of` functions in stdlib makes the situation harder for newcomers.
+Unfortunatelly, introduction of `List.of` functions in stdlib makes the situation harder for newcomers, since they will have more ways to create collections `listOf`, `List.of`, and `[]`.

 For the reference, here is the full list of `smthOf` functions that we managed to find in stdlib: